akiradeveloper/sorock/doc/src/multi-raft.md

 for efficient I/O like write batching.
 For these problems, I will take the second approach.

-lol implements **in-process multi-raft**.
+sorock implements **in-process multi-raft**.
-As the name implies, lol allows you to place multiple **Raft processes** in a single gRPC server process.
+As the name implies, sorock allows you to place multiple **Raft processes** in a single gRPC server process.
 These Raft processes can form a Raft cluster on independent **shards**.

 ![](images/multi-raft.png)